Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• A LNG-IUS (levonorgestrel-releasing intrauterine system) is the preferred first choice treatment by NICE, provided that long-term contraception is acceptable (anticipated minimum use of 12 months).
+• A levonorgestrel-releasing intrauterine system (LNG-IUS) is the preferred first choice treatment by NICE, provided that long-term contraception is acceptable (anticipated minimum use of 12 months).

 • LNG-IUS should always be prescribed by brand name.
 See MHRA for further information.

-• IUS insertions should be performed by trained healthcare staff who are regularly updated and who perform frequent insertions (recommendation is 12 or more per year).
+• IUS insertions should be performed by healthcare staff who are fully trained in the technique, regularly updated and who perform frequent insertions (recommendation is 12 or more per year).

 • A NSAID may be preferred to tranexamic acid where dysmenorrhoea is also a factor.